 It is important that you always keep your rent payments up to date as, if you don’t, you may be evicted and lose your home.
 This would make it very difficult for you to be rehoused in social housing again and will affect your ability to get credit in the future.

-How to Pay Your Rent?
+How to Pay Your Rent

-Direct payments can be made in the following ways:
+Rent payments can be made in the following ways:

 - Standing Order if you have a bank or building society account you can set up a standing order by instructing your bank to make regular payments from your account directly to Brighton & Hove City Council.

-Whichever of these methods you choose, please contact the Credit Control Officer on 01273 294400 (option 2).
-They will provide you with a reference number and all the details you require to set up your payment.
+Whichever of these methods you choose, please contact the Credit Control Team on 01273 294400 (option 3).